-Thursday 1/22: Introduction to the course.
+Wednesday 1/22: Introduction to the course and introductions of class members.

 First reaction paper assignment: A "social interaction" is defined as an interaction between two individuals of the same species.
 For one entire day, keep track of all your social interactions.
-This includes not only people to whom you speak but also those with whom you interact in the most fleeting of ways, such as passing them on the sidewalk or holding a door open for them.
+This includes not only people to whom you speak but also those with whom you interact in the most fleeting of ways, such as passing them on the sidewalk or holding a door open for them and those with whom you merely exchange emails or texts or likes on social media.
 Make a note of your relationship with each person (stranger, friend, relative, shopkeeper, etc.), the type of interaction, its duration, its consequences, and so on.
 Put the resulting list of interactions into categories that seem logical to you, tally them up, and write a few paragraphs commenting on the experience.

-Readings: Meeting at Grand Central, preface and chapter one.
+Readings: Meeting at Grand Central, preface and chapter one; Levin et al. 2017.